Thoreau, New Mexico

-Thoreau (') is a census-designated place (CDP) in McKinley County, New Mexico, United States.
-The population was 1,863 at the 2000 census.
-It is majority Native American, primarily of the Navajo Nation, as this community is located within its boundaries.
+Thoreau (') is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
+The population was 2,367 at the 2020 census, up from 1,865 in 2010.
+It is majority Native American, primarily of the Navajo Nation, as Thoreau is located within its boundaries.

 Practically all residents pronounce the town's name like "thuh-ROO" (similar to "through" or "threw") and not like "thorough" or "throw."
-A history of the town was compiled by local author Roxanne Trout Heath in her book Thoreau, Where the Trails Cross!, published in 1982.

 The ZIP code for Thoreau is 87323.